Treatment Manager - LADAC

 CoreCivic offers a comprehensive benefits package that includes Health, Dental, Vision, Life, PTO, Paid Holidays, 401(k) with company match and paid training!

-Graduate from an accredited college or university with a degree in psychology, social work, counseling or a closely related field.
-A master's degree and/or TN LADAC licensure required.
-Three years of work experience in alcohol and drug rehabilitation programs or other related experience in substance abuse required.
-Qualifying experience may be substituted for educational requirements on a year-for-year basis.
+Graduate from an accredited college or university with a Bachelor's degree in Psychology, Social Work, Counseling or a closely related field is required.
+Where applicable, must possess a Master's degree and/or required licensure/certification.
+Must be authorized or endorsed to provide clinical supervision where required by prevailing regulation.
+Three years of experience in substance use counseling, to include one year of supervisory experience is required.
+One year of experience in a therapeutic community setting is preferred.
+Must demonstrate knowledge of the methods and techniques of substance use treatment, aftercare planning, clinical supervision, and applicable guidelines pertaining to the operations of a treatment program.
+Experience with Microsoft Office applications or other similar software applications is preferred.
 A valid driver's license is required.
-Must demonstrate knowledge of the methods and techniques of addiction treatment, aftercare planning and applicable guidelines pertaining to the operations of an addictions treatment program.
-Minimum age requirement: Must be at least 18 years of age.
+Minimum age requirement: Must be at least 21 years of age.
 CoreCivic is a Drug Free Workplace & EOE.